ionic-team/ionic-site/content/docs/v2/resources/what-is/index.md

   <section id="commonjs">
     <h3><a href="#commonjs">CommonJS</a></h3>
-    <p>CommonJS is a group that defines standard formats for JavaScript API's.
+    <p>CommonJS is a group that defines standard formats for JavaScript APIs.
 They have defined standards for JavaScript modules and packages.</p>
     <p><a href="https://webpack.github.io/docs/commonjs.html">CommonJS</a></p>
   </section>